 Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

-In this blog we take a look at two of the most popular schemes – Shared Ownership and Help to Buy: Equity Loan scheme – and compare them both to help you decide which one’s right for you.
+In this article, we take a look at two of the most popular schemes – Shared Ownership and Help to Buy: Equity Loan scheme – and compare them both to help you decide which one’s right for you.

 How does each scheme work?